ezhang7423/neuralnet-from-scratch/README.md

 ## implementation

 First, preprocessor.ipynb calculates the tf-idf of each sample by the  necessary components into a corresponding .txt file, and then outputting the resulting feature vectors into a binary numpy file, which effectively saves the feature vector into a file.
-Next, main.ipynb takes that vector and implements stochastic gradient descent.
-It does this with the helper functions of the gradient of the loss and predicting a label.
+Next, main.ipynb takes that vector and implements stochastic gradient descent, with the helper functions of the gradient of the loss and predicting a label.
 Finally, it uses some nice visualization and output helper functions to output results.

-with the cross entropy as the loss function.
-A
 ![results of experiments](https://i.imgur.com/W2ptpSa.png "Results of this project")